Appliances · Resale guide

 Essential Checks

-1. Check Compressor Sound: Turn on the AC.
-The outdoor unit’s compressor should hum smoothly, not rattle, click loudly, or produce excessive vibration.
-Listen for any grinding noises from the indoor unit’s blower.
+- Check Compressor Sound: Turn on the AC and listen to the outdoor unit.
+The compressor should hum smoothly and consistently, not rattle, click loudly, or produce grinding noises.

-2. Test Cooling Performance: Let the AC run for at least 15-20 minutes on its lowest temperature setting.
-Place your hand near the indoor unit’s vent – the air should be consistently cold.
-If you have a thermometer, check if the room temperature drops noticeably.
+- Verify Cooling Performance: Let the AC run for at least 15-20 minutes on its lowest temperature setting.
+Place your hand at the indoor unit’s vent to feel for strong, consistently cold air.
+Ideally, use a thermometer to check the temperature drop.

-3. Inspect Manufacturing Date: Locate the sticker on the side of the indoor unit (or sometimes on the outdoor unit).
-Check the manufacturing year and month, not just the purchase date on the bill.
+- Check Manufacturing Date: Locate the sticker (usually on the side of the indoor unit or on the outdoor unit) that shows the manufacturing date.
+This gives you the true age, not just the purchase date.

-4. Verify Star Rating: Ensure the star rating sticker (3-star, 5-star) on the indoor unit matches what the seller claims.
-This impacts energy efficiency.
+- Star Rating Verification: Ensure the star rating (e.g., 3-star, 5-star) on the unit’s sticker matches what the seller claims.
+This impacts energy consumption.

 Insider Checks